 I’ve seen a fair amount of folks reaching out on the internet for help with permaculture design.
 “How do I add permaculture to my property!”
 “Help make this more permaculture!”
 The one thing that I most often recommend to them to give structure to their project is the scale of permanence.
-It lets me know so much about their site, so that I can actually make reasonable suggestions about what ways they might be able to influence it.
+It lets us know so much about a site, giving enough information so that I can actually make reasonable suggestions about what ways they might be able to influence it.

 The Scale of Permanence is both a description of the local conditions that matter and a guide to the relative ease or difficulty of making any changes on their site.
 Also any changes to the left side of the scale have effects to the right, so climate affects all the other aspects while buildings (the built environment) really only influences zones, soils, and aesthetics.
 The idea being that you start making changes from left to right as you design.

 How to use the elements of the scale of permanence.

 Climate type – Where it’s sunny and shady depends on your sun angle, which changes throughout the year.
 How much rainfall are you expecting?
 What impact might wind have on your site?